 Jama Masjid –

 Located in the heart of Leh town is the Jama Masjid, which is one of the major historical mosques in Ladakh.
-This mosque is considered to be the biggest mosques in the Ladakh region.
+This mosque is considered to be the biggest mosque in the Ladakh region.

 Gurdwara Pathar Sahib –